awslabs/quantum-computing-exploration-for-drug-discovery-on-aws/docs/en/index.md

 - A hybrid solution architecture that deploys with just one-click, including quantum computing and classical computing workflows.
 - A fully managed Jupyter Notebook, which can be used to design and debug drug discovery algorithms.
 - Workflows based on [AWS Step Functions][step-functions] and [AWS Batch][batch], which can be used to batch evaluate algorithm performance.
-- [Amazon Quicksight][quicksight] to display the evaluation results.
+- [Amazon QuickSight][quicksight] to display the evaluation results.
 - Ability to customize algorithms for other drug discovery problems and reuse them.

 This implementation guide includes a [workshop](workshop/background.md) for you to walk through the solution.
 The workshop takes molecular unfolding algorithm from Mato, Kevin, et al.[<sup>1</sup>](#original-author) as an example to illustrate the background information, how to build a model, optimize its configuration, and batch evaluate the experiment results.